 Who should seek consent?

 The doctor who recommends that the patient should undergo the intervention is ordinarily responsible for discussing the matter with the patient and seeking consent.
 In a hospital setting this is normally the senior clinician.
-Where this is not practical, consent can be delegated to a suitably trained and qualified health professional who is sufficiently familiar with the procedure.
+Where this is not practical, consent can be delegated to a suitably trained and qualified healthcare professional who is sufficiently familiar with the procedure.

 For how long is consent valid?